 Treasurer Report (Brian)

 There are several items that will push the budget into over spending compared to revenue intake.
 A possibility to rectify this is to discontinue programs like continuing education, which are not really used.
 So the options are to either cut some items or there needs to be increased revenue to keep the current surplus.
 Member dues generally cover core, policy documented items and expenses.
-The items that have pushed us over are things like the continuing education fund, newer scholarships (NACR), Archives Month (but this one of the most successful programs), Journal of Western Archives, and RAAC funding.
+The items that have pushed us over are things like the continuing education fund, newer scholarships (NACR), Archives Month (but this is one of the most successful programs), Journal of Western Archives, and RAAC funding.
 Unexpected conference expenses hit the surplus, but Brian thinks the real issue is remaining solvent.
 Revenue is about $4k from membership dues with some coming from the annual meeting with expenditures being around $9k-9,500.
 The suggestion is to raise dues by $10 or $15.
 Mary suggested that the board should look at everything, raising fees as well as cutting some items that are funded.
 Possible items to cut are continuing education and the NACR scholarship.

 ACTION ITEM